Traffic Signals Frequently Asked Questions

 4. How are pedestrian timings determined, and why doesn't the "Walk" indication always come on?

 It takes longer for a pedestrian to cross a street than it does for a vehicle.
-At most intersections, the green signal for side-street movements is activated by means of a vehicle detector loop, which provides only enough time for a vehicle to clear the intersection.
-When additional vehicles pass over the detector, additional green time is added to permit them to clear the intersection.
+At most intersections, the green signal for side-street movements is activated by means of a vehicle detector loop and/or vehicle detection, which provides only enough time for a vehicle to clear the intersection.
+When additional vehicles pass into the detection area, additional green time is added to permit them to clear the intersection.

 Pedestrian push buttons tell the controller a pedestrian needs to cross the street and a longer crossing time is given.
 The pedestrian push button is the only means of activating the Pedestrian Signal and obtaining the required amount of crossing time for pedestrians.
 The push button will not change the light immediately, but will give adequate time for a safe crossing.